What does SWPPP stand for?

 What is SWPPP?

-The SWPPP is a site-specific written document that should identify industrial operations, and should identify pollution control practices that the site is implementing to prevent and minimize pollutants from reaching stormwater runoff.
+The SWPPP is a site-specific written report that should identify industrial operations, and should identify pollution control practices that the site is implementing to prevent and minimize pollutants from reaching stormwater runoff.
 The SWPPP (sometimes referred to as SWP3 or SWP2 or SWPP) is required by Stormwater Permits pursuant to local permitting authority’s adopted NPDES program (authorized by Clean Water Act).
 Thus, the SWPPP is required under California’s Industrial General pursuant to California’s NPDES program.
 Among other things, the SWPPP requires BMPS (Best Management Practices) to prevent or minimize stormwater pollution.

 Do I Need a SWPPP?